yursha/howtos/compilers.md

 # c standard compiler

 ## phases
 - bytes are read and mapped to characters (trigraphs are replaced).
+(Trigraph translation)
 - line continuations are searched and physical lines are spliced into logical lines.
+(Line joining)
 - lines a parsed into a sequence of preprocessing tokens and comments.
 Each comment are replaces with a single space.
+(Translate comment to space)
 - Preprocessing directives are executed (including recursively `#include` directive), macro invocations are expanded, and `_Pragma` unary operator expressions are executed.
 Preprocessing directives are then deleted.
 - Source charset is translated into runtime charset.
 - Adjacent string literal tokens are concatenated.